nhduongvn/CMSPOS-BTaggingExercise/README.md

   <img src="kernal_shell_2.png" width="200"/>
 </p>

-5. Now start your exercises as instructed in the twiki, for example, git setting and download the exercises
+5. Now start your exercises as instructed in the twiki, for example, git setting and exercises downloading

 <p align="center">
   <img src="kernal_shell_3.png" width="200"/>
 </p>

+Open the exercise notebooks and continue with the exercises.

 PLEASE MAKE SURE THAT ALL YOUR NOTEBOOKS RUN UNDER "btv-exercise" KERNEL (LOOK AT YOUR TOP RIGHT CORNER OF YOUR SCREEN!!!)